 Patrick Anderson, is an Arborlogist with Rainbow Treecare Scientific Advancements where he provides plant healthcare protocol training and support for Rainbow’s clients nationwide.
 He has years of practical tree care experience, and conducts field research trials throughout the U.S., with emphasis on plant growth regulators and landscape scale management.
 Patrick frequently gives talks and guest lectures for green industry groups, and has authored numerous articles on tree and shrub care.
 Patrick has a B.S. in Forest Science from Penn State University, is an ISA Board-Certified Master Arborist and Municipal Specialist, ISA Tree Risk Assessment Qualified, an ASCA Registered Consulting Arborist, a North Carolina Licensed Landscape Contractor, and is currently a member of the Revision Subcommittee for the ANSI 300 Part 2 Soil Management.
 In addition, Patrick serves as a TreeMaster for TreesCharlotte.

-Brian Peterson, Customer Service Representative, works with clients, Territory Arborists, and most every department at Rainbow, processe orders, tracks shipments, gets customers’ questions answered, does what needs to be done, and is the CSR for National Accounts.
-Brian grew up in a lot of different places, but mainly in Apple Valley, MN.
-He lived in 7 different cities before the end of 4th grade, was an all-conference basketball player in high school, and has had Gopher hockey tickets for the past 21 seasons.
-His favorite tree is a Christmas tree, and he enjoys reading, biking, and attending sporting events.
-For an interesting dinner party he’d invite: Steve Sabol, George Carlin, and Johnny Carson.
+Brian Peterson, Customer Service Representative, has been a CSR at RTSA since 2010.
+He works with clients, Territory Managers, and most every department at Rainbow, processes orders, tracks shipments, gets customers’ questions answered, does what needs to be done, and is the CSR for National Accounts.
+Showing support for the hometown teams, Brian is currently a season ticket holder of MN Golden Gopher football and also had Gopher hockey tickets for 21 years.
+His favorite tree is a Maple, and he enjoys reading, biking, and attending high school, college and professional sporting events.
+For an interesting dinner party he’d invite: Steve Sabol, George Carlin, and Johnny Carson

 Jeff Picher is an Arborlogist with Rainbow Treecare Scientific Advancements where he provides plant healthcare protocol training and support for Rainbow’s clients nationwide.
 Jeff also conducts Rainbow field research trials throughout the country with academic and commercial partners, and he provides technical support to tree care professionals.
 Jeff has over 30 years of green industry experience including 22 years as an Arborist/Sales Representative for F.A.
 Bartlett Tree Experts in Denville, NJ.
 Jeff's specialties include diagnosing insects, diseases, and physiological disorders, as well as pruning, fertilization, tree inventories and tree care management programs.
 He has a B.S. in Landscape Horticulture from The Ohio State University and an Associate of Applied Science - Ornamental Horticultuire from S.U.N.Y. - Delhi, NY.
 Jeff is an avid cyclist and has completed the Tour des Trees numerous times.
 He is also a devoted skier, hiker, gardener, and pianist.